 Going into administration - a simple guide

-The administration must have a purpose and the Government encourages the use of company rescue mechanisms after Administration.
+The administration must have a purpose and the Government encourages the use of company rescue mechanisms after administration.

 However, the law requires that any finance provider (like a bank or lender), with the appropriate security, is contacted and the aims of the administration be discussed and approved.
 The finance provider must have a fixed and floating charge (usually under a debenture) and the charge holder will need to give permission for the process to go ahead.
 Five days clear notice is required.
+Be aware, though, that a secured lender can appoint administrators over a company without notice if it thinks its money is at risk.
+So communication with the secured lender is essential.

 How long does going into administration last?